John Currin

 John Currin (born 1962) is an American painter based in New York City.
-He is most recognised for his technically proficient satirical figurative paintings that explore controversial sexual and societal topics.
-His work shows a wide range of influences, including sources as diverse as the Renaissance, popular culture magazines, and contemporary fashion models.
+He is most recognized for his satirical figurative paintings that explore controversial sexual and societal topics.
+His work shows a wide range of influences, including the Renaissance, popular culture magazines, and contemporary fashion models.
 He often distorts or exaggerates the erotic forms of the female body, and has stressed that his characters are reflections of himself rather than inspired by real people.

 Early life

 Currin was born in Boulder, Colorado, and grew up in Connecticut, the son of a physics professor and a piano teacher from Oklahoma.
-In Connecticut as a teenager he studied painting privately with a renowned and traditionally trained artist from Odesa, Ukraine, Lev Meshberg.
+In Connecticut as a teenager he studied painting privately with Ukrainian artist Lev Meshberg.
 He went to Carnegie Mellon University in Pittsburgh, where he obtained a BFA in 1984, and received a MFA from Yale University in 1986.

 Career

-At White Columns in New York City in 1989 he exhibited a series of portraits of young girls derived from the photographs in a high school yearbook, and initiated his efforts to distill art from traditionally clichéd subjects.
-In the 1990s, when political themed art works were favored, Currin brazenly used bold depictions of busty young women, mustachioed men and asexual divorcés, setting him apart from the rest.
+At White Columns in New York City in 1989 he exhibited a series of portraits of young girls derived from the photographs in a high school yearbook.
 He used magazines like Cosmopolitan along with old issues of Playboy for inspiration for his paintings.
-In 1992 Currin moved to the Andrea Rosen Gallery, focusing, less sympathetically, on well-to-do middle-aged women.
-Nonetheless, by the late 1990s Currin's ability to paint subjects of kitsch with technical facility met with critical and financial success, and by 2003 his paintings were selling "for prices in the high six figures" after he moved to the Gagosian Gallery in Chelsea, New York.
-More recently, he has undertaken a series of figure paintings dealing with unabashedly pornographic themes, saying "One motive of mine is to see if I could make this clearly debased and unbeautiful thing become beautiful in a painting".
+In 1992 Currin moved to the Andrea Rosen Gallery, focusing on middle-aged women.
+By the late 1990s Currin's ability to paint subjects of kitsch with technical facility met with critical and financial success, and by 2003 his paintings were selling "for prices in the high six figures" after he moved to the Gagosian Gallery in Chelsea, New York.
+More recently, he has undertaken a series of figure paintings dealing with pornographic themes, saying: "One motive of mine is to see if I could make this clearly debased and unbeautiful thing become beautiful in a painting".